French ship Dixmude (L9015): Service history

 In November 2023, Dixmude deployed to Arish, Sinai, Egypt; to serve as a floating hospital for Gazan relief in the Gaza war between Hamas and Israel in the Gaza Strip.
 Its helicopter pad also allows for aeromedievac.
-The ship's 40 sick bay beds represents some 10% of available hospital beds in northern Sinai at the border with Gaza, in late 2023.
+The ship's 40 sick bay beds represent some 10% of available hospital beds in northern Sinai at the border with Gaza, in late 2023.
 By late January 2024, about 1000 patients had been treated aboard the warship turned field hospital-hospital ship.

 In October 2024, Dixmude was deployed to the Lebanon coast in preparation to evacuate Western citizens from the intense Israeli bombardment and invasion of Lebanon in the Hezbollah-Israel front of the Gaza war.